 Yes, there are deaths.
 Duh, it's Game of Thrones. what did you expect?

 Big climax.
-Neil Marshall, the man who directed the epic Blackwater episode in Season 2, will be back to direct Season 4's climactic Episode 9, which is rumored to take place "at the Wall, with Mance Rayder."
+Neil Marshall, the man who directed the epic Blackwater episode in Season 2, will be back to direct Season 4's climactic Episode 9, which takes place "at the Wall, with Mance Rayder."
 That said, people involved with the production think that, unlike past season, there are a lot of climaxes throughout the season, not just one big one at the end.
+Another big climax should be the fight between Oberyn and The Mountain, which is coming up in Episode 8, and should be one of the best fights on the show ever.
+Expect to see Tyrion's story continue to shape the season.

 Game of Thrones airs on Sundays at 9 p.m.
 ET/PT on ABC.